MN312001/BootLoob-SafetyNet/README.md

 ## Mohammad-Ismail

-- Boot Loop Devices with [ Ramdisk NO ] supported by Android 7.1.1 to 13 beta 3
+- Boot Loop Devices with [ Ramdisk NO ] supported by Android 7.1.1 to 14

 - Support for Magisk 19+ module updates